-It occurred to me recently that while this website is meant to be friendly enough that someone who knows nothing about wine could read it, I do use a number of terms in my wine reviews that may not be entirely intuitive.
-So whether you’re just starting a journey exploring wine or you’ve been reading along with me for years and would just like to know a little more about some of the terms I use, this post is on wine tasting basics is for you!
+It occurred to me recently that while Reverse Wine Snob is meant to be friendly enough that someone who knows nothing about wine could read it, I do use a number of terms in my wine reviews that may not be entirely intuitive.
+So, whether you're just starting a journey exploring wine or you've been reading along with me for years and would just like to know a little more about some of the terms I use, this post is on wine tasting basics is for you!

 Before we begin you'll need to gather the following supplies:

 - A glass.

 Got 'em?
 Good, that's everything you need!
 Now pour yourself a glass and sit back and enjoy as we read about how to taste wine.

 Wine is very experiential.
 If you have a nose and a mouth you have everything you need to begin a lifelong discovery process.
 I wholeheartedly believe the best wine education you can have is through drinking lots of different wines.
 It can also be helpful to know and understand a few basic wine terms as you begin this journey.
 Since the next section of our book details many of our favorite wine picks, now is the perfect time to detail a bit of basic terminology you may encounter along the way.